-15.6 Principal's Detention
+15.4 Principal's Detention

-- May be held any evening until 7pm; - Can only be set by the Associate Vice Principals who lead on pastoral care (via the Heads of Year), or the Principal; - Is supervised by the Principal but in their absence, another member of the Senior Leadership Team may supervise this; - Is set for extremely serious misdemeanours or persistent breaches of the Student Code of Conduct, usually, but not always, when a Senior Detention has already been sat and has not modified the student's behaviour; - Parents/Carers may be asked to collect their child from this detention.
+- May be held any evening until 7pm; - Can only be set by the senior pastoral staff (via the Heads of Year), or the Principal; - Is supervised by the Principal but in their absence, another member of the Senior Leadership Team may supervise this; - Is set for extremely serious misdemeanours or persistent breaches of the Student Code of Conduct, usually, but not always, when a Senior Detention has already been sat and has not modified the student's behaviour; - Parents/Carers may be asked to collect their child from this detention. - 15.5 Failure to attend any detention will be deemed serious and a more severe sanction issued.
+Repeated failure to attend subject teacher detentions or failure to attend a Senior Detention, Senior Leadership Team Detention or a Principal's Detention will result in a much more severe sanction e.g. the student being placed in the Behaviour Support Unit or suspended.